 To date, we have generated minimal revenue from non-exclusive license agreements with numerous pharmaceutical and biotechnology companies granting the right to use our cell lines and intellectual property for non-clinical use for laboratory testing that were spun out to Brink Biologics on June 9, 2015.
 We have not generated any revenue from product sales.
 We do not expect to generate significant revenue unless and until we obtain regulatory approval of and commercialize any of our product candidates and we do not know when, or if, this will occur.
 In addition, we expect our expenses to significantly increase in connection with our ongoing development activities, particularly as we continue the research, development and clinical trials of, and seek regulatory approval for, our product candidates.
-Moreover, following the closing of this offering, we expect to incur additional costs associated with operating as a public company.
-In addition, subject to obtaining regulatory approval of our product candidates, manufacturing and distribution.
+Moreover, since the completion of our IPO in July 2015, we have incurred and expect that we will continue to incur in the future additional costs associated with operating as a public company.
+In addition, subject to obtaining regulatory approval of our product candidates, we expect to incur significant commercialization expenses for product sales, marketing, manufacturing and distribution.
 We anticipate that we will need substantial additional funding in connection with our continuing operations.
 We expect that our expenses will increase substantially if and as we:

-- continue research and development, including preclinical and clinical development of our existing product candidates; - potentially seek regulatory approval for our product candidates; - seek to discover and develop additional product candidates; - establish a commercialization infrastructure and scale up our manufacturing and distribution capabilities to commercialize any of our product candidates for which we may obtain regulatory approval; - seek to comply with regulatory standards and laws; - maintain, leverage and expand our intellectual property portfolio; - hire clinical, manufacturing, scientific and other personnel to support our product candidates development and future commercialization efforts; - · add operational, financial and management information systems and personnel; and - · incur additional legal, accounting and other expenses in operating as a public company.
+- · continue research and development, including preclinical and clinical development of our existing product candidates; - · potentially seek regulatory approval for our product candidates; - seek to discover and develop additional product candidates; - establish a commercialization infrastructure and scale up our manufacturing and distribution capabilities to commercialize any of our product candidates for which we may obtain regulatory approval; - seek to comply with regulatory standards and laws; - maintain, leverage and expand our intellectual property portfolio; - + hire clinical, manufacturing, scientific and other personnel to support our product candidates development and future commercialization efforts; - · add operational, financial and management information systems and personnel; and - · incur additional legal, accounting and other expenses in operating as a public company.

-Based upon our current operating plan, we expect that the net proceeds from our initial public offering and the concurrent private placement, together with our existing cash and cash equivalents, will enable us to fund our operating expenses and capital expenditures requirements for at least the next twelve months.
+Based upon our current operating plan, we expect that the net proceeds from our initial public offering and the concurrent private placement, together with our existing cash and cash equivalents and marketable securities, will enable us to fund our operating expenses and capital expenditure requirements for at least the next 24 months.
 We have based this estimate on assumptions that may prove to be incorrect, and we may use our available capital resources sooner than we currently expect.
 The successful development of any product candidate is highly uncertain.
 Due to the numerous risks and uncertainties associated with the development and commercialization of our product candidates, if approved, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the development of our product candidates.